 In circumstances where a councillor is partially suspended from carrying out the duties of a councillor in accordance with section 59(5) or section 60(1) of the Local Government Act (NI) 2014, the basic allowance payable to the councillor in respect of the period for which the councillor is partially suspended shall continue.

-The council also pays Special Responsibility Allowance to those councillors it considers to have significant, additional responsibilities over and above the generally accepted duties of a councillor.
+In addition to Basic Allowance, the council also pays Special Responsibility Allowances to those councillors it considers to have significant, additional responsibilities over and above the generally accepted duties of a councillor.
 These special responsibilities are related to the discharge of the council's functions.